The 3-Step keyword secret to ranking on Google's first page.

 2. Check your website analytics

-This is so often overlooked by small biz owners, but regularly checking your website analytics is critical to the success of your SEO strategy (and your overall digital marketing plan).
+This is often overlooked by small business owners, but regularly checking your website analytics is critical to the success of your SEO strategy (and your overall digital marketing plan).

 Just like tracking your profit and loss can tell you how well your business is doing, your website analytics will tell you how well your website is performing.
 You can be ranking on page 1 of Google for all of your important keywords, but if no one is clicking through to your website, or your website visitors aren’t converting into leads and sales, then your SEO isn’t doing its job!